Greene County License Hearing Guide

 Possible Outcomes

-• Restricted/Hardship License Granted: In some cases, even if the suspension is upheld, you may be eligible for a restricted or hardship license, allowing you to drive for specific purposes like work, school, or medical appointments.
+• Restricted/Hardship License Granted: The administrative law judge may grant you a restricted or hardship license, allowing you to drive for limited purposes, such as work, school, or medical appointments.

-• What You Can Drive For: A restricted license typically allows you to drive only for specific purposes, such as:
+• What You Can Drive For: A restricted license typically allows you to drive for work, school, medical appointments, and other essential purposes.

-• IID Requirement: Depending on the severity of your DUI offense and the terms of your suspension, you may be required to install an Ignition Interlock Device (IID) in your vehicle as a condition of obtaining a restricted license.
+• IID Requirement: Depending on the circumstances of your case, you may be required to install an ignition interlock device (IID) in your vehicle as a condition of receiving a restricted license.

 Getting Your License Back